bloshko/resources/README.md

 - all by Curtis Roads
 - Stockhausen on Music by Robin Maconie
 - https://mitpress.mit.edu/books/designing-sound
+- Why You Hear What You Hear by Eric J. Heller

 ## composition
 - https://algocomp.blogspot.com/ (algorithmic composition)